angelgtz6249/UYC/README.md

 Then open the index.html file and enjoy

+3.Download the APK from the GitHub releases page

-3. APK, AppImage, MSI and UWP coming soon
+4.AppImage, MSI and UWP coming soon

 A project licensed under Creative Commons Zero 1.0, so you can do whatever you want with it—provided you don't do anything weird; I know you guys.